johnrm174/model-railway-signalling/README.md

       mqtt_enhanced_debugging:bool - True to enable additional debug logging (default = False)

 subscribe_to_dcc_command_feed - Subcribes to the feed of DCC commands from another node on the network.
                     All received DCC commands are automatically forwarded to the local Pi-Sprog interface.
   Mandatory Parameters:
       *nodes:str - The name of the node publishing the DCC command feed (multiple nodes can be specified)

+subscribe_to_section_updates - Subscribe to track section updates from another node on the network Mandatory Parameters:
+      node:str - The name of the node publishing the track section update feed(s) sec_callback:name - Function to call when a section update is received from the remote node The callback function returns (item_identifier, section_callback_type.section_updated)
+                   where item_identifier is a string in the following format "<node>-<sec_id>", *sec_ids:int - The sections to subscribe to (multiple Section_IDs can be specified)

 subscribe_to_signal_updates - Subscribe to a signal update feed for a specified node/signal Mandatory Parameters: